mhbeals/mhwood.github.io/contribute/database_histories.md

 use-site-title: false
 ---

 With so many collections around the world, we appreciate efforts by the library, archive and scholarly community to keep the Atlas up to date and growing.
-Wwhile we appreciate and will accept contributions from both database providers and end-users, we ask that you include references or other provenance details (such as your role within the organisation) to the "pull request" message, so that we can better evaluate claims before integrating them into the *Atlas*.
+While we appreciate and will accept contributions from both database providers and end-users, we ask that you include references or other provenance details (such as your role within the organisation) to the "pull request" message, so that we can better evaluate claims before integrating them into the *Atlas*.
 This is especially the case for details regarding policies, funding or governance.

-### Updating an Existing Database History
+### Updating an existing Database History

 Over the course of time, databases evolve, and we want to reflect this in our histories.
-The areas you will most likely wish to update in an existing database history are its history, its composition and its techincal or access details.
+The areas you will most likely wish to update in an existing database history are its history, its composition and its technical or access details.

 #### History